- Marriage Licenses

 You will need to complete the online application for a marriage license linked below.
 Once the form has been completed and you click the “submit” button a confirmation page will appear.
 The confirmation page will have the information that you entered in as well as a 10 digit tracking number.
 Print or take a picture of the tracking number.
 The tracking number will be needed when you come in to receive your license.

 Once you have obtained your tracking number please contact the Court at email@example.com to make an appointment with the Probate Court to obtain your license.

 Please allow for 20 minutes to obtain your license.
 The Court does not schedule appointments after 3:30pm to allow for time to process marriage licenses.

 Can I apply for a marriage license at the Probate Court?

-- Allow 1 hour appointment time to obtain your marriage license if you apply at the Court’s public terminal.
+- Allow for 1 hour to obtain your marriage license if you apply at the Court’s public terminal.

 - File–stamped copy of your most recent divorce decree.

 - Cash or debit/credit card ($55).

 - Marriage Counseling Form (if you are a minor).

 After Receiving Your License